35 Years of Clean River Partners

 We couldn’t (and wouldn’t want to) do this work without you.
 In honor of this milestone, we invite you to read about our journey, from our founding to where we are today.
 We’ll be releasing five years of history each month of this year!

-Our History: 1990 - 1994
+Part One: Our History from 1990 - 1994

 Between 1990 and 1994, the Cannon River Watershed Partnership (our name until 2021) was off to an exciting start!
 Founded by Molly Woehrlin in the spring of 1990, with the help of partners like The Nature Conservancy, the Minnesota Department of Natural Resources, and the Board of Water and Soil Resources, our mission was clear: to protect and enhance the waters of the Cannon River Watershed.